nginxinc/nginx-amplify-doc/content/faq/nginx-agent.md

   * RHEL/CentOS/OEL 7 (amd64)
   * Amazon Linux (amd64)

-Other OS and distributions below are not fully supported yet (and no agent packages are available), however you can grab a specialized install script [here](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh) and see if it works for you.
-Run [install-nginx-agent.sh](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh) (as root) and follow the dialog.
-You can copy the API key from the Amplify UI (find it in the **Settings** or in the **New System** pop-up).
+The following OS and distributions aren't fully supported yet, and no agent packages are available.
+However, you can try a specialized install script [here](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh).
+To use it, run [install-nginx-agent.sh](https://raw.githubusercontent.com/nginxinc/naas-agent/blob/main/packages/install-nginx-agent.sh) as root and follow the prompts.
+You can find the API key in the Amplify web interface, either in the **Settings** or the **New System** pop-up window.

   * FreeBSD
   * SLES
   * Alpine
   * Fedora

-Feel free to [submit](https://github.com/nginx/agent/) an issue or a PR if you find something that has to be fixed.
+If you find something that needs fixing, you're welcome to [submit a PR](https://github.com/nginx/agent/) for the issue.

 ### How Do I Start to Monitor My Systems with NGINX Amplify?